 Safety is the most important thing to teach your child when they learn to ride a bike.

 Bike safety on the road

-- they should wear reflective or high-vis clothing
+- they wear reflective or high-visibility clothing

 Make sure your child knows how to cycle properly.
 They should be aware of the workings of the bike, such as the brakes and the chain.